 5. Garden Your Yard

 Love to garden or have wanted to plant your own produce for years?
 Turns out, gardening can have a big impact on climate change!

 It takes 846 million gallons of gas to mow the 40.5 million acres of lawn in the U.S. While grass can help sequester carbon, mowing and fertilization dramatically reduce its capacity to do this.
 A better idea: convert some of your yard to garden.
 Simply converting 10 percent of yards to mulched garden saves 752,000 metric tons of CO2, according to Australian researchers.

 Growing your own fruits and veggies can be two-fold on the environmental benefits—it can provide you with hyper-local, organic produce as well as boost the fresh air quality and nutrient content of the soil for all your other plants.
 Cooking with garden-fresh veggies will not only give you a sense of accomplishment (and your dishes amazing flavor), it will also help you fight for a healthier, happier environment.
 Plus, it's a great way to get your kids outside and teach them more about healthy eating!

 Just don't forget to save your food scraps, as they can not only be used to make delicious meals later, they nourish your garden and even help you grow new fruits, herbs and veggies.
 Some of the best home chefs keep bins in their freezer to toss used-up corn cobs, broccoli stems and onion skins for delicious stock, stir-fry or soup.
-Check out 11 tasty ways to use up your food scraps, here.
+Check out our tasty recipes to use up your food scraps.

 The impact: Equivalent to taking 161,000 cars off the road annually.